hapi-swagger/hapi-swagger/README.md

 ## Thanks

 I would like to thank all that have contributed to the project over the last couple of years.
-This is a hard project to maintain, getting HAPI to work with Swagger is like putting a round plug in a square hole.
+This is a hard project to maintain, getting Hapi to work with Swagger is like putting a round plug in a square hole.
 Without the help of others it would not be possible.